jnozzi/cocoadev.com/markdown/BindingsIntrospection.md

 Disclaimer:  unsupported means unsafe.
 This topic is for exploration, but real world use is not a good idea.
 Hopefully Apple will release public methods in 10.4.

-See also General/BindingsBehindTheScenes.
+See also BindingsBehindTheScenes.

 ----

-In an General/NSTableView subclass of mine, it would be nice to be able to take a look at the table data.
-Without bindings, this is just     -General/[NSTableDataSource tableView:objectValueForTableColumn:row:].
+In an NSTableView subclass of mine, it would be nice to be able to take a look at the table data.
+Without bindings, this is just     -[NSTableDataSource tableView:objectValueForTableColumn:row:].
 With bindings..

 Well, in 10.3.7 this seems to work.